 Violent crime against volunteers is non-existent, although there have been occasional cases of petty theft.
-Usually thieves go after smart phones.
 Anything of significant value or extra hard currency should be hidden or stored in the SVP safe.
 Although insurance does cover losses from crimes over 25 sterling, initial purchase receipts and police reports are necessary to file such insurance claims.
 In the case where a theft does occur, contact SVP immediately.